-Many female, rural, temporary migrants in India move to the city as they face financial distress at home.
-These women tend to remit a large part of their wages to their families (on average 58% among the population studied).
-Some of them transfer money through over-the-counter agent services (89%) or else use ATM services (5%) - with a small proportion giving cash through someone they know.
-While these workers are aware of the existence of digital payment platforms and may see their value add, some trust, fear of loss, and cognitive barriers prevail.
-Additionally, they faced with institutional and technological barriers.
+Female migrant workers in India tend to remit money and send a substantial portion of their wages home.
+Among the population studied, 86% sent remittances home, of which only 5% used digital payment applications to make the transfer, with a few sending cash through someone they know.
+While many of these workers are aware of the existence of digital payment platforms and may see their value-add, only some trust and fear of loss, and cognitive barriers prevail.
+Additionally, they face institutional and technological barriers.
 The research focuses on removing these barriers.
 Our population of interest for this study is female migrant workers in the ready-made garment industry in Karnataka, India, who also live at employer-subsidized hostels.

-Alongside our partner organization, IDinsight, a global advisory and research organization that helps development leaders maximize their social impact, and in collaboration with Shahi Exports, India’s biggest apparel export house, we designed a multiple-outcome randomized controlled trial, an experimental and rigorous method of impact evaluation.
-It studies the effect of digital payments applications training intervention sessions on remittances and financial behavior.
+Our partner organization in the project is IDinsight, a global advisory and research organization that helps development leaders maximize their social impact.
+Along with IDinsight and in collaboration with Shahi Exports, India’s biggest apparel export house, we designed a randomized controlled trial to test the effect of training intervention sessions in digital payment applications on remittances and financial behavior.
 We tested two different models of training to understand the intensity of support that was needed:

 During each training session, we collected data on participant success at different points in the process of sending money.
 Within two days of the training session, participants were sent an SMS message with a video reviewing the steps for using the digital payment application.
 We sent another reminder SMS to participants just before they received their next salary, including the link to the video and reminding them to use digital payment applications to remit money.

 From the study sample of 618 female migrant workers, we randomly assigned two-third of the study sample the type of training they received.
 One-third of the sample was the control group and did not receive any training.